RadwaElaraby/MADRL-readings/centralized-critic.md

 - learn continuous policies whereas COMA learns discrete policies

 Additionally, agents can learn approximate models of other agents online and use them in their own policy learning procedure

-applicable not only to cooperative interaction but to competitive or mixed interaction involving both physical and communicative behavior

 One downside is that the input space of Q grows linearly with the number of agents N. This could be remedied by, for example, having a modular Q function that only considers agents in a certain neighborhood of agiven a gent